Eschatologue/CM_wiki/docs/class/bard/index.md

 ### Spell Slots

 The Bard table shows how many spell slots you have to cast your spells of 1st level and higher.
-To cast one of these spells, you must expend a slot of the spell’s level or higher.
+To cast one of these spells, you must expend a slot of the spell's level or higher.
 You regain all expended spell slots when you finish a Long Rest.

 Prepared Spells of 1st+ Level.
 You prepare the list of spells of 1st level and higher that are available for you to cast with this feature.
 To start, choose four 1st-level spells from your Bard spell list.

 The number of spells on your list also increases as you gain Bard levels, as shown in the Prepared

 **Spells column of the Bard table.** Whenever that number increases, choose additional spells from your Bard spell list until the number of spells on your list matches the number on the table.
 The chosen spells must be of a level for which you have spell slots.
-For example, if you’re a 3rd-level Bard, your list of prepared spells can include six spells of 1st or 2nd level, in any combination.
+For example, if you're a 3rd-level Bard, your list of prepared spells can include six spells of 1st or 2nd level, in any combination.

-If another Bard feature gives spells that you always have prepared, those spells don’t count against the number of spells on the list you prepare with this Spellcasting feature, but those spells otherwise follow the rules in this feature.
+If another Bard feature gives spells that you always have prepared, those spells don't count against the number of spells on the list you prepare with this Spellcasting feature, but those spells otherwise follow the rules in this feature.

 ### Changing Your Prepared Spells